krober10nd/SeismicMesh/README.md

 ## Unreleased
 ### Added
+- Mesh improvement now solves Lapl. smoothing as a fixed-point problem using AMG solver.
 - User can now mesh user-defined sizing functions in parallel (not from :class:SizeFunction)

 ## [3.3.0] -2021-01-08